May 28 – Jun 11, 2017 | Paris, France

 • The French Open also has a Children's Day event before the tournament that includes an exhibition match that benefits charities.
 Basically a dress rehearsal, the event showcases what is to come.

-• Maria Sharapova defeated Sara Errani in the women's final year for her first ever French Open, meaning she has now won each of the 4 Grand Slam tournaments one time.
+• Maria Sharapova defeated Sara Errani in the women's final in 2012 for her first ever French Open, meaning she has now won each of the 4 Grand Slam tournaments one time.

 • Roger Federer has reached the French Open final 5 times, and has lost 4 of those to Rafael Nadal, the clear clay-court champion of our generation.
 Federer's only French Open victory was in 2009, when he was spared facing Nadal who was ousted in the 4th round.